 The tolsilm sprouted a long green vine, which Keshlita had grown over the table and adjacent bookshelves.
 If she ever had to move from here, there would be no way to preserve the tolsilm.
 It was her favorite plant.

-She didn’t often eat alone, but tonight she wanted to; she replicated herself a simple dinner and ate on the floor, the way almost everyone did back home on Ness.
-Then she stayed on the floor, lay staring at the ceiling, while she tried to figure out if there was anything she could do about her clanmates.
+She replicated herself a simple dinner and ate on the floor, the way almost everyone did back home on Ness.
+Then she lay down where she had sat, staring up at the ceiling while she tried to figure out if there was anything she could do about her clanmates.

 It didn’t seem too likely.
 Most course of actions she could think of would likely result in either the clan’s power being destroyed or she herself cast out.
 She wasn’t ready for the former, and even less ready for the latter.